 Let me preface this post with an explanation of my intent.
 I think when almost everyone approaches their LSAT administration there are moments when scores occasionally plateau, and performance feels stagnant.
 As a result, and understandably, motivation can quickly vanish.
-This is apparent in the mid-ranges, as students creep their way through the 140s and 150s, grinding for every point---people starting out and generally scoring lower find that everyday brings new revelations and scores improve quickly, while people in the upper ranges (160s and beyond) are naturally motivated by the consistency of their success.
+This is apparent in the mid-ranges as students creep their way through the 140s and 150s, grinding for every point.
+People starting out and generally scoring lower find that every day brings new revelations and scores improve quickly.
+Whereas, test-takers in the upper ranges (160s and beyond) are naturally motivated by the consistency of their success.
 But for test-takers toiling to get over the 150-level hump, a genuine passion for continued prep can be hard to find.

-This is obviously troublesome, as, for a lot of people anyway, it kills their enthusiasm and desire to keep working, and that stalled waypoint becomes their ultimate and disappointing destination.
-So what I hope to do here is give people, particularly those in the aforementioned mid-range, a slightly different perspective on what even small improvements really mean, and in doing so help students find the will to soldier on.
+This is obviously troublesome, as it can kill your enthusiasm and desire to keep working.
+That stalled waypoint becomes your ultimate and disappointing roadblock.
+What I hope to do here is give people, particularly those in the mid-range, a slightly different perspective.
+By highlighting what even small improvements really mean, we hope you’ll find the will to soldier on.
 Let’s take a closer look at how this test is scored less from a number standpoint, and more from the viewpoint of what your score means relative to your fellow applicants.

 As a refresher, every LSAT contains approximately 100 questions and is scored from a 120 (lowest) to a 180 (highest).
-Since 100 questions doesn’t translate evenly into those 61 possible scores, the test makers use what’s called a Conversion Chart to turn the raw score out of 100 (the number of questions answered correctly) into a scaled score from 120-180.
+Since 100 questions doesn’t translate evenly into those 61 possible scores, the test makers use what’s called a Conversion Chart.
+They use this chart to turn a raw score out of 100 (the number of questions answered correctly) into a scaled score from 120-180.

 But what does that hypothetical 7-point increase really mean?
-Sure, a 153 is inarguably a better score than a 146, and a 158 would be better still, but how do you really make sense of those numbers in a broader, or even more meaningful, sense?
+Sure, a 153 is inarguably a better score than a 146, and a 158 would be better still.
+But how do you really make sense of those numbers in a broader, or even more meaningful, sense?
 How much better is that 153 than the initial 146?
 And how, as I suggested earlier, can a different perspective beyond just “my score” be a motivating factor?

 You’ll notice that at the high and low ends the percentiles don’t differ all that much, with a 120 separated from a 135 by less than 6%, and a 167 a similar percentage away from a perfect 180.
 What that means is that as you climb out of the lower levels, or reach the highest levels of this test, a single point or two increase is only going to differentiate you from a very small number of your fellow (and almost certainly directly-competing) applicants.

-But let's look at the example we began with, where Student X began with 50% accuracy (50 correct) and a score of 146, and managed to improve to a 153.
+Let’s look at the example we began with, where Student X began with 50% accuracy (50 correct) and a score of 146, and managed to improve to a 153.
 Remember, that’s only a 7 point increase, just a 2-3 questions per section improvement.
 But in terms of the applicant pool, Student X has just leapfrogged over a quarter of all the test takers out there, moving from the 29.5th percentile all the way to the 55.6th!
 If 100,000 or so people take the test every year, she just put about 26,000 people in her rearview!

 And that’s only from 7 points!
-In our full-length and live online courses we see students increase scores by an average of approximately 13 points!
+In our courses, we see students increase scores by an average of approximately 13 points!
 Do that to a 146 and suddenly you’re in a whole different league of applicants, ahead of nearly 80% of all test takers.
 Imagine waiting in a line of 100 people, and you’re 70 people from the front, when all of a sudden someone offers you the chance to cut 48 of the people in front of you and move to the 21st spot in that line…that’s what a 146 to a 159 does, and represents the point increase our average student sees.
 If that doesn’t motivate you to work for every single point I really don’t know what would!

 So when you start to feel like you’ve hit a wall, or a point here and there begins to lose some of its luster, remember that the game you’re playing isn’t about the score, it’s about your position in the applicant field, and even small improvements can serve to set you well apart from those people looking to take your seat in law school.
 Don’t let them!